albertyms/techtest/README.md

     3. Maven 3.6
     4. PostgreSQL

-Install component
+Install component:
-    - With Docker:
+    1. With Docker:
-        1. Move to project folder, example: cd C:\Users\user\techtest
-        2. Run the command: docker-compose up --build (Docker must be installed).
+        1.1.
+Move to project folder, example: cd C:\Users\user\techtest 1.2.
+Run the command: docker-compose up --build (Docker must be installed).

-    - Springboot/Maven:
+    2. Springboot/Maven:
         NOTE: To run with this option it is necessary to have a PostgreSQL database with a database called "techtest" and change the connection string to the database in the application.properties file so that the scripts can be executed table creation.
-        1. Compile the project with the command: mvn clean install
-        2. Move to the root folder of the project: cd C:\Users\user\techtest\target
-        3. Run the following command: mvn spring-boot:run
+        2.1.
+Compile the project with the command: mvn clean install 2.2.
+Move to the root folder of the project: cd C:\Users\user\techtest\target 2.3.
+Run the following command: mvn spring-boot:run

 To run the component without a database it is necessary to remove / comment all the classes of the Entity and Repository packages.